josephpellumbi/josephpellumbi/README.md

 - 👋 Hi, I’m @josephpellumbi
+- 📚 Master of Science in Business Analytics from Simon Business School
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics and Data Visualization
-- 📊 Seeking internship/entry level roles in Business Intelligence, Data Analytics, Sports Analytics
+- 📊 Seeking entry level roles in Business Intelligence and Data Analytics
 - ⚡ Fun fact: Lives and breathes soccer ⚽

 <!---